-Right, let’s cut to the chase.
-If you’re running a business in 2025 and you’re not thinking about how directories fit into your local search strategy, you’re basically leaving money on the table.
-And I’m not talking about those dusty old Yellow Pages directories your nan used to keep by the phone.
-We’re talking about sophisticated, API-driven platforms that can make or break your local visibility.
+If you run a business in 2025 and you haven’t thought about how directories fit into your local search strategy, you’re leaving money on the table.
+And I don’t mean the dusty Yellow Pages directories your nan kept by the phone.
+I mean API-driven platforms that can make or break your local visibility.

 Remember when local search meant hoping someone would find your listing in the phone book?
-Yeah, those days are long gone.
-Today’s local search ecosystem is a complex web of interconnected platforms, each feeding data to the others in real-time.
+Those days are gone.
+Today’s local search ecosystem is a web of connected platforms, each feeding data to the others as it changes.

 Did you know?
 According to SeoProfy’s local SEO statistics, 99% of people have used the internet to look up information about a local business, with 4 out of 5 users conducting searches with local intent.

 The shift happened gradually, then suddenly.
-First, Google My Business became the kingpin.
+First Google My Business became the kingpin.
 Then Apple Maps started flexing.
-Now we’ve got voice assistants pulling data from who-knows-where, and AI-powered search engines creating summaries from multiple sources.
+Now voice assistants pull data from who-knows-where, and AI-powered search engines build summaries from multiple sources.
 It’s chaos out there, but organised chaos if you know what you’re doing.

 What changed everything?
 APIs.
-Application Programming Interfaces transformed directories from static lists into dynamic data sources.
-Instead of manually updating your business hours on 50 different platforms (and inevitably forgetting half of them), you can now push updates from a central hub.
-But here’s the kicker – not all directories play nice with each other.
+Application Programming Interfaces turned directories from static lists into live data sources.
+Instead of manually updating your business hours on 50 platforms (and inevitably forgetting half of them), you can push updates from a central hub.
+But not all directories play nice with each other.

-The modern local search sector looks something like this: Google dominates with roughly 90% market share, but that remaining 10% is split among platforms that matter enormously for specific audiences.
+The current picture looks like this: Google dominates with roughly 90% market share, but the remaining 10% is split among platforms that matter enormously for specific audiences.
 Yelp for restaurants, TripAdvisor for hospitality, industry-specific directories for B2B services.
-Each has its own quirks, requirements, and – crucially – integration capabilities.
+Each has its own quirks, requirements, and integration options.

-Let me break this down simply.
-Directory integration is basically making all your business listings talk to each other without you having to play telephone operator.
-Think of it as setting up a group chat where everyone gets the same message at the same time, instead of texting each friend individually.
+Let me put this simply.
+Directory integration means getting all your business listings to talk to each other without you playing telephone operator.
+Think of it as a group chat where everyone gets the same message at the same time, instead of texting each friend individually.

-The foundation of any solid integration strategy starts with understanding data taxonomy.
+Any solid integration strategy starts with data taxonomy.
 Fancy word, simple concept: it’s how different platforms categorise and structure information.
-Google calls it “business hours”, Yelp might call it “hours of operation”, and some random industry directory might use “opening times.
+Google calls it “business hours”, Yelp might call it “hours of operation”, and some industry directory might use “opening times”.
 Same thing, different labels.

-Quick Tip: Before diving into any integration project, audit your current directory listings.
+Quick Tip: Before you start any integration project, audit your current directory listings.
 You’d be amazed how many businesses have conflicting information floating around.
 One platform says you close at 6 PM, another says 7 PM.
 Guess what happens?
 Confused customers and lost revenue.

 - Data mapping (matching fields across platforms)